1. What is the Periodic Commuting Arrangement?

 If you are a Singapore PR with a valid Re-Entry Permit, you may return to Singapore without the need for any entry approval.
-However, you will be subject to the prevailing Stay-Home Notice requirements after arriving in Singapore.
-You may wish to refer to www.ica.gov.sg/covid-19 for details and updates on border control measures as well as www.ica.gov.sg/covid-19/shn for more information about SHN issued by ICA.
-For further information, please write to ICA via ICA_Feedback@ica.gov.sg for further information.
+However, you will be subjected to the prevailing Stay-Home Notice requirements after arriving in Singapore.
+You may wish to refer to safetravel.ica.gov.sg/health for details and updates on border control measures as well as safetravel.ica.gov.sg/health/shn for information on the prevailing health measures for Singapore Citizens and PRs returning from abroad.

-5. I am a Singapore Citizen who is currently in Malaysia.
+4. I am a Singapore Citizen who is currently in Malaysia.
 Do I need the PCA to return to Singapore?

-6. I am a Malaysian citizen and a Singapore PR.
+5. I am a Malaysian citizen and a Singapore PR.
 I am currently in Singapore but I want to return to Malaysia.
 Do I need the PCA to return to Malaysia?

 Entry into Malaysia is governed by the Malaysian authorities.
-You may wish to reach out to the Malaysian Ministry of Foreign Affairs (www.kln.gov.my), the Malaysian Immigration Department (www.imi.gov.my) or the Malaysian High Commission in Singapore (https://www.kln.gov.my/web/sgp_singapore) for further advice.
+You may wish to reach out to the Malaysian Ministry of Foreign Affairs https://www.kln.gov.my, the Malaysian Immigration Department https://www.imi.gov.my or the Malaysian High Commission in Singapore https://www.kln.gov.my/web/sgp_singapore for further advice.

-7. I am a Singapore Citizen/PR holding a Malaysia Work Pass.
+6. I am a Singapore Citizen/PR holding a Malaysia Work Pass.
 I am currently based in Singapore and I wish to return to Malaysia for business and work purposes.
 Can I use the PCA to return to Malaysia?

 Yes, you may use the PCA to return to Malaysia.
 If your trip to Malaysia is less than 14 days, you may use the RGL.